int-brain-lab/iblrig/docs/source/hardware/assembly/behavior_rig.rst

 .. note::

-   Complete this step after installing IBLRIG v8 and configuring the display as described in :doc:`installation`.
+   Complete this step after installing IBLRIG v8 and configuring the display as described in :doc:`/installation`.
 Turn the driver-board switch to **ON**.

 #.
 Set the screen background to grey (RGB 128, 128, 128.
 See screen setup section that follows).